We're Giving Away 1 Twin Onesies Set This Month

 When it comes to options, this is the stroller to beat.
 It's packed full of innovative and useful technology, so whatever your family needs, this can provide it.

 On top of that, there's a lot to love about the basics.
-From the fact that it's a double seat stroller that only takes up the same area as a standard, to the seats that can be set in any fashion that you could want, or even the huge sun canopy with built in UV 50+ sun protection.
+From the fact that it's a double seat stroller for twins that only takes up the same area as a standard, to the seats that can be set in any fashion that you could want, or even the huge sun canopy with built in UV 50+ sun protection.

 It's supposedly heavy, though I'd challenge anyone to say that this was hard to move.
 It's made from sturdy, top quality materials, with lightweight, low profile wheels that turn easily and have the option to lock when needed.